lidofinance/docs/docs/contracts/accounting-oracle.md

 ## What is AccountingOracle

-AccountingOracle is a contract which collect information submitted by the off-chain oracles about state of the Lido-participating validators and their balances, the amount of funds accumulated on the protocol vaults (i.e., [withdrawal](./withdrawal-vault) and [execution layer rewards](./lido-execution-layer-rewards-vault) vaults), the number [exited and stuck](./staking-router/#exited-and-stuck-validators) validators, the number of [withdrawal requests](./withdrawal-queue-erc721#request) the protocol is able to process and distributes node-operator rewards.
+AccountingOracle is a contract which collects information submitted by the off-chain oracles about state of the Lido-participating validators and their balances, the amount of funds accumulated on the protocol vaults (i.e., [withdrawal](./withdrawal-vault) and [execution layer rewards](./lido-execution-layer-rewards-vault) vaults), the number [exited and stuck](./staking-router/#exited-and-stuck-validators) validators, the number of [withdrawal requests](./withdrawal-queue-erc721#request) the protocol is able to process and distributes node-operator rewards.

 ## Report cycle